Solange Knowles Saint Heron E Commerce Launch Shopping

 This isn't Solange’s first foray in the fashion world: last year marked her third campaign with Puma — one of which was, in fact, launched in partnership with Saint Heron.
-On Friday at SXSW, Saint Heron celebrated the store opening with a music showcase and shopping event.
+At SXSW on Friday, Saint Heron celebrated the store opening with a music showcase and shopping event.
 Read more about the shop, as well as who inspires Knowles' style, below.

 This isn't Solange’s first foray in the fashion world: last year marked her third campaign with Puma — one of which was, in fact, launched in partnership with Saint Heron.
-On Friday at SXSW, Saint Heron celebrated the store opening with a music showcase and shopping event.
+At SXSW on Friday, Saint Heron celebrated the store opening with a music showcase and shopping event.
 Read more about the shop, as well as who inspires Knowles' style, below.

 Advertisement